berausch/qanda-ember-friday2/README.md

 ## Description

 _{This is an ember exercise made for Epicodus that takes user Questions (along with author, and note information), and allows users to click on that question and be taken to a separate page where they can add answers.
-There is also the capability to update or delete question content.}_
+There is also the capability to update or delete question content as well as delete answers.
+There are symbols (made using helpers) that say whether a question is popular or doesn't have any answers. }_

 ## Setup/Installation Requirements